-1. What file format do we need to bring for CD or vinyl mastering?
+1. What file format do we need to bring to mastering?

 2. Listen Carefully to Your Final Bounces

 This may sound like an obvious point to make, however faulty bounces are the number one reason for hick ups and delays at the mastering stage.
 Don’t assume that your humble pc is going to output your 132 track mix perfectly every time.

 Always listen to your final mixes from the beginning to the end before sending it to mastering.
 Make sure all tracks are playing correctly, and that there are no clicks, pops or mutes in the audio.
 This is especially important if there is heavy use of plug-ins on the mix.

 3. Do I Normalize my mixes?

 Don’t use any kind of normalizing on your mix-down.
 It’s simply not necessary, and some applications can actually degrade the audio with this process.
 A mastering engineer will never complain about to much headroom.

 4. Do I need to limit or compress the stereo mix before mastering?